-Mater Academy, Inc. qualifies as a tax-exempt organization under Internal Revenue Code Section 501(c)(3), and is, therefore, exempt from income tax.
+Sports Leadership and Management, Inc. qualifies as a tax-exempt organization under the Internal Revenue Code Section 501(c)(3) and is therefore, exempt from income tax.
 Accordingly, no tax provision has been made in the accompanying financial statements.

 Pronouncements Issued But Not Yet Effective